dpsframework/dpsFrameworkBuilder-2.1/README.md

 1. (**dpsFramework-installer-2.1.jar**) Application node builder to deploy to (Host, Container or VBox).
 1. (**dpsAgents-2.1.jar**) JADE Agents for Production Systems governance.
-1. (**dpsDevelopment-2.1.jar**) Scripts to support the development and debugging of the application nodes and their agents.
+1. (**dpsDevelopment-2.1.jar**) Scripts to support the development, agent debugging and testing of the application nodes.

 - Version 2.1, of the dpsFramework project uses: